+Elizabeth Rowe joined the Boston Symphony Orchestra in 2004 and holds the Walter Piston Principal Flute Chair.
 Prior to joining the BSO, Rowe held titled positions with the orchestras of Fort Wayne, Baltimore, and Washington, D.C., and was a member of the New World Symphony in Miami Beach, Florida.

-Rowe’s connection to the Boston Symphony dates back to the summer of 1996, when she was a Tanglewood Music Center Fellow and performed as principal flute under the direction of Seiji Ozawa in the TMC’s 50th-anniversary production of Benjamin Britten’s opera Peter Grimes.
+Elizabeth Rowe grew up in Eugene, Oregon.
+She received her Bachelor of Music degree from the University of Southern California, where she was a Trustee Scholar and a student of Jim Walker, former principal flute of the Los Angeles Philharmonic.
+Rowe’s connection to the Boston Symphony dates back to the summer of 1996, when she was a Tanglewood Music Center Fellow and performed as principal flute under the direction of Seiji Ozawa in the TMC’s fiftieth-anniversary production of Benjamin Britten’s opera Peter Grimes.

-Bachelor of Music (Trustee Scholar), University of Southern California.
+B.M.
+(Trustee Scholar), University of Southern California.
 Studies with Jim Walker.
 Former faculty of Peabody Conservatory of Music, University of Maryland.
 Also faculty and guest artist at Tanglewood Music Center, National Orchestral Institute of Music, New World Symphony.